Violin acoustics: Strings

 A vibrating string does not produce a single frequency.
 The sound may be described as a combination of a fundamental frequency and its overtones, which cause the sound to have a quality that is individual to the instrument, known as the timbre.
 The timbre is affected by the number and comparative strength of the overtones (harmonics) present in a tone.
 Even though they are produced at the same time, only the fundamental frequency—which has the greatest amplitude—is heard.
 The violin is unusual in that it produces frequencies beyond the upper audible limit for humans.

 The fundamental frequency and overtones of the resulting sound depend on the material properties of the string: tension, length, and mass, as well as damping effects and the stiffness of the string.
 Violinists stop a string with a left-hand fingertip, shortening its playing length.
 Most often the string is stopped against the violin's fingerboard, but in some cases a string lightly touched with the fingertip is enough, causing an artificial harmonic to be produced.
 Stopping the string at a shorter length has the effect of raising its pitch, and since the fingerboard is unfretted, any frequency on the length of the string is possible.
 There is a difference in timbre between notes made on an 'open' string and those produced by placing the left hand fingers on the string, as the finger acts to reduce the number of harmonics present.
-Additionally, the loudness and timbre of the four strings is not the same.
+Additionally, the loudness and timbre of the strings is not the same.

 The fingering positions for a particular interval vary according to the length of the vibrating part of the string.
 For a violin, the whole tone interval on an open string is about 1+1⁄4 in—at the other end of the string, the same interval is less than a third of this size.
 The equivalent numbers are successively larger for a viola, a cello (violoncello) and a double bass.